In This Article

 To get your total costs it’s also important to track the cost of goods that are used and scrapped during a project.
 This includes direct materials like wood, wiring, steel, and indirect materials such as caulking, fasteners, cleaning supplies, and miscellaneous tools.

 You also must include the cost of any equipment rentals, delivery charges, and waste.
-That means you need to accurately track the material costs mentioned above for every aspect of every job.
+That means you need to accurately track the material costs mentioned above for every aspect of every job this also helps you to build a construction profitability analysis report.

 For example, let’s say you have to run rocker switches throughout a home remodel.